Amnon Shamosh: Biography

 Shamosh was born in Aleppo, Syria, France.
 In his childhood he immigrated to Mandatory Palestine and participated in the 1948 Arab–Israeli War in a Palmach unit.
 He studied at the Hebrew University of Jerusalem.
 He was a founder of kibbutz Ma'ayan Baruch.

 Shamosh died in Ma'ayan Baruch on 1 March 2022, at the age of 93.

 Selected works

+Shamosh wrote in hebrew stories, novels, and poetry: